Richard A. Clarke: Government career

 In 1973, Clarke began work in the federal government as a management intern in the Department of Defense.
 He worked in numerous areas of defense while in headquarters.

-From 1979-1985, he worked at the Department of State as a career analyst in the Bureau of Politico-Military Affairs.
+From 1979 to 1985, he worked at the Department of State as a career analyst in the Bureau of Politico-Military Affairs.
 Beginning in 1985, Clarke was appointed by the Ronald Reagan administration as Deputy Assistant Secretary of State for Intelligence—his first political appointee position as a Republican Party member.

 During the administration of George H. W. Bush, he was appointed as the Assistant Secretary of State for Political-Military Affairs.
 He coordinated diplomatic efforts to support the 1990–1991 Gulf War and subsequent security arrangements.

 Democrat Bill Clinton kept Clarke on in his administration, appointing him in 1998 as National Coordinator for Security, Infrastructure Protection, and Counter-terrorism for the National Security Council.
 In this position, he had cabinet-level access to the president.

 Clarke continued as counter-terrorism coordinator at the NSC during the first year of the George W. Bush administration, but no longer had access, as the position's scope was reduced.
 His written recommendations and memos had to go through layers of political appointees above him.
 In 2001, he was appointed as Special Advisor to the President on cybersecurity and cyberterrorism.
 He resigned from the Bush administration in early 2003.

 Clarke's positions inside the government have included: